Injuries Caused by Tire Blowouts

 Hire a Qualified San Diego Attorney Today

 If you or someone you love was seriously injured or killed in a car crash, contact the San Diego car accident attorneys at The McClellan Law Firm today.
-Our team has spent more than two and a half decades fighting to defend the rights of injured victims, and through our efforts have successfully secured more than 120 verdicts and settlements in excess of $1 million each.
+Our team has spent more than four decades fighting to defend the rights of injured victims, and through our efforts have successfully secured more than 130 verdicts and settlements in excess of $1 million each.

 Give us a call at (619) 215-1488 to talk to an attorney at our firm, or fill out our online form to start out with a free consultation.